 One of the few things that it does right, however, is killing off the Earthmother (the genius loci goddess of the Moonshae Isles) early in the book.
 It’s a good “oh shit!” turn of events which raises the stakes for the story, because it tells you that there won’t be any more divine intervention to save the day, unlike in Black Wizards.
 It permanently changes the setting, and it gives Robyn a chance for some character development as she mourns the loss of her deity and finds a new god to worship.

-As an aside, if you’re a traitor who’s ingratiated themselves with the heroes, and they tell you that they’re trying to beat the villain by taking a magic scroll to a certain place, what would you do?
+As an aside, if you’re a traitor who’s ingratiated themselves with the heroes, and they tell you that they’re trying to defeat the villain by taking a magic scroll to a certain place, what would you do?
 You could lead them the wrong way into peril.
 You could kill them in their sleep.
 You could steal the magic scroll and burn it on the campfire during your watch.
 Or, if you’re the traitor in Darkwell, you could just lead them straight to their destination unharmed like a complete incompetent to ensure their inevitable victory.
 Man, they sure don’t make henchmen like they used to.

 Hell, even gods aren’t immune to that sort of stupidity in this book.
 At the end, Bhaal manifests a physical form in the Realms to destroy our heroes.
 His awe-inspiring divine powers include (a) punching people, and (b) throwing rocks at them.
 That’s it.
 The entirety of his godly might basically boils down to “stomp around like a hill giant.”
 So disappointing.
 When he’s inevitably defeated, the closing narration states that he got his ass kicked so hard that he would be banished and forgotten for generations.
 Nope.
 He shows up again a few books later.